Boston College Law School: Rankings

 The Princeton Review rankings placed BC Law in the #8 position for "Best Professors".
 BC Law is also ranked #10 for "Best Quality of Life."

 For 2024, Above The Law, a legal blog that focuses on outcomes-based methodology, ranked BC Law 16th overall in the country.

 In 2024, the National Law Journal ranked the school #15 in its Top Law Schools for “Big Law” rankings.

-The U.S. News & World Report’s 2025 law school rankings placed BC Law as the 25th best law school in the country.
-In 2025, the magazine ranked BC Law's tax program tied for 12th in the nation, its intellectual property law program tied for 31st, and its International law program tied for 29th.
-The 2025 report also ranked BC Law as tied for the 18th in placing its graduates at Big Law firms.
+The U.S. News & World Report’s 2026 law school rankings placed BC Law as the 20th best law school in the country.
+In 2026, the magazine ranked BC Law's tax program tied for 8th in the nation, its business/corporate law program tied for 25th, its constitutional law program tied for 26th, its intellectual property law program tied for 27th, its clinical training program tied for 29th, and its International law program tied for 31st.
+The 2026 report also ranked BC Law 16th in placing its graduates at Big Law firms.

 Bar passage

 In 2022, the overall bar examination passage rate for BC Law first-time examination takers was 91.77%.
 The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 97.10% for the class of 2020.